 Work towards a National Strategy, guided by this framework and building on other plans and strategies for invasive species, plant biosecurity and animal biosecurity.

-The Strategy should align with the key principles, with a strong collaboration and partnerships focus, including the role of community
+The Strategy should align with the key principles, with a strong collaboration and partnerships focus, including the role of community groups and individuals.

 It will enable the identification of key actions, including where greater collaboration, cooperation and resourcing is required.
 This may be from government, philanthropic sources, and/or volunteer contributions.